LABOR DAY MONDAY SEPTEMBER 6th

 Here we are again proudly announcing .......

-The 2020 6th annual Love City Car Show, HAS BEEN POSTPONED because of the CORONA VIRUS.
-The show was to be held again on the Coral Bay Ball Field being run in conjunction with the Coral Bay Labor Day Events and Parade.
+The 2021 6th annual Love City Car Show, is ON !
+Due to Covid the 2020 show was canceled by our Governor.
+The show will be held again on the Coral Bay Ball Field being run in conjunction with the Coral Bay Labor Day Events and Parade.
 Vehicles registered in the car show will be permitted to participate in the parade Monday morning.

 St John and the Virgin Islands are still recovering from two category five hurricanes (Irma and Maria) that hit us two years ago but we find ourselves really excited about this years Car Show being held again in Coral Bay on Labor Day September 7, 2020.
 As in the past we are working with St John Festival Committee in revitalizing the "back time" Labor Day festivities held in Coral Bay.
 The Love City Annual Car Show's mission is to support the youth of St John.
 We offer alternative activities for the children and encourage them to get involved right here at home on St John.
 At the same time we are bringing our very special community together for a fun time of food, drink, entertainment and a car show!.